akvo/akvo-flow-docs/docs/topic/fieldapp/3-launching-app.rst

    :alt: image of phone
    :align: center

 4. Provide a name that will help you find back the phone in the Dashboard.
-Click "Ok".Click **ok**.
+Click "Ok".
+Click **ok**.

 .. figure:: img/5-launching-app-7.png
    :width: 200 px